paulyoung/purescript-styled-components/examples/buttons/README.md

 * How parent and child components are supported.
 * How styles are de-duplicated for multiple instances of the same element.
 * How using the complete set of CSS is possible, i.e. hover states.
+* How component styles can be added to and overriden.

 ## Building